Hypersequent/tr-migration-tool/README.md

 ## How to Use

-The tool is best run with Docker to ensure isolation from the host system and overall compatibility.
-Although distributed as a Docker container, it does not need to run in the same environment as TestRail.
-You can run it anywhere with network access to your TestRail URL, including your local workstation.
+The tool is distributed as a Docker container.
+This ensures isolation from the host system and compatibility across platforms.
+You can run it on **any machine with Docker** that has **network access to your TestRail URL** — including your local workstation.

 ## Preparation